JIBC students training

 • One midterm: 50 multiple-choice questions

-• BLS written exam: 20 multiple-choice questions
+• Basic Life Support (BLS) written exam: 20 multiple-choice questions

 • Six skills assessments